MBrassey/macOS/README.md

 This script is generally a good preparation step: <a href="https://github.com/mzdr/macOS"> When I do a clean macOS installation.</a>

 <h1>Window Manager</h1>
-I have a psudo tiling window manager configured using <a href="https://github.com/sdegutis/zephyros">Zephyros</a> & <a href="https://github.com/stayradiated/okeanos">Okeanos</a>.
+I have a pseudo tiling window manager configured using <a href="https://github.com/sdegutis/zephyros">Zephyros</a> & <a href="https://github.com/stayradiated/okeanos">Okeanos</a>.

 <h1>Terminal</h1>
 Test2: